kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 There are a couple of rules to follow when managing headings:

-- **Each page should have a unique H1 heading.**
+- Each page should have a unique H1 heading.
 - We should not skip levels in the headings hierarchy.
 So, we should not use `h4` before `h3`, `h3` before `h2`, and so on.
 - Headings should be associated with relevant content.
 For instance, creating an `h2` heading that only contains a list of `h3` without any associated text is considered a bad practice.

-According to the official Google guidelines, there are additional rules for headers beyond the three mentioned here.
-However, I believe that the three rules listed above are the most important.

 ### #6.
 Manage Links Effectively